exhuma/python-course-basic/slides/index.rst

     print('Hello World!')

 * Save this to a file called ``hello.py``
-* Run the code example.
+* Run the code example: Right click the file and select "Run 'hello'"

 Simple Operations